 c) The spurious emissions power requirements are for the long-term average of the power.
 For the purpose of reducing measurement uncertainty it is acceptable to average the measured power over a period of time sufficient to reduce the uncertainty due to the statistical nature of the signal

 d) Terminal that supports EN-DC configuration shall meet E-UTRA requirements as specified in TS 36.101 [4] and NR requirements as in TS 38.101-1 [2] and TS 38.101-2 [3] unless otherwise specified in this specification

-e) All the requirements for intra-band contiguous and non-contiguous CA apply under the assumption of the same uplink-downlink and special subframe configurations in the PCell and SCells for SA.
+e) All the requirements for intra-band contiguous and non-contiguous EN-DC apply under the assumption of the same uplink-downlink and special subframe configurations in the E-UTRA and slot format indicated by UL-DL-configuration-common in the NR for the EN-DC.

+f) For EN-DC combinations with CA configuarations for E-UTRA and/or NR, all the requirements for E-UTRA and/or NR all the requirements for E-UTRA and/or NR intra-band contiguous and non-contiguous CA apply under the assumption of the same slot format indicated by UL-DL-configuration-common in the PSCell and SCells for NR and the same uplink-downlink and special subframe configurations in Pcell and SCells for E-UTRA.

+g) For a terminal that supports TDM based ULSUP, the current version of the specification assumes the terminal is not required to transmit simultaneously NR SUL and E-UTRA UL on the same channel, which is shared by E-UTRA and NR and the UE requirements for single carrier shall apply for the active NR SUL or E-UTRA UL accordingly.

 A terminal which supports an inter-band EN-DC configuration shall support all apecified E-UTRA bandwidth combination set that belong to the E-UTRA CA configuration part of E-UTRA – NR DC and shall support all apecified NR bandwidth combination set that belong to the NR CA configuration part of E-UTRA – NR DC.